Compiled by Christie Michelsen

 Spirit Animal Oracle http://brightspiritrising.com/category/animal-spirits/ – Yep, that’s me!
 I’ve got a couple dozen animals now on my blog, and counting. 🙂

 Cards can be a fun and insightful way to access your animal spirits.
-Here are a few decks I’ve checked out:
+Here are a few decks you might want to check out:

 Medicine Cards: The Discovery of Power Through the Ways of Animals– Jamie Sam’s awesome book is also available as a set with oracle card deck (and yes, you do need the book – the cards wouldn’t make much sense without it unless you are very familiar with the animals already.)
 This is my favorite of the animal decks I’ve seen.
 The art is beautiful, the instructions area clear, and I really like that blank cards are included so you can add animals that are not present in the book.